infinitaslearning/notion-github-catalog/readme.md

 It looks like this after it has run:

 <img width="1451" alt="Screenshot 2021-12-19 at 12 55 39" src="https://user-images.githubusercontent.com/239305/146673989-01187d53-d2fd-42ba-9968-31442b8cc92d.png">

+## Relation Databases

+You have an option to provide additional 'lookup' databases to convert some of the above selects into relations:

+### Segment, Team, System

+1. Create a database that has *at least* a `Name` column that is unique, all other columns are up to you.
+2. Create an 'Unknown' row - this is what services that cannot be mapped go to (this name matters).
+3. In the config of the action, provide the input variable `segment_database` pointing to this database.
+4. In the main service catalogue table convert the `Segment` column to a relation, pointing at the above database.

+This can be repeated for `Team` and `System`.
+The full config is below in the usage.

 ## Service Descriptor Format